The Zoologist: Fourth series, 1897–1916

+Editor of the fourth series was William Lucas Distant, until 1914.
+Distant mentioned in his 'Valedictory Address' "the substitution of the camera for the gun, more especially among ornithologists."
+The last two volumes of the journal were edited by Frank Finn.
+Starting in January 1917 The Zoologist was incorporated in British Birds (founded 1908).

+Starting with the first issue of the new series the summaries of the proceedings of the scientific societies were no longer a part of the journal.

 In 1899 Edmund Selous wrote his first articles, in The Zoologist, about his observations near a nest of Nightjars (Caprimulgus europaeus).
 A year later he published his study on "the Great Plover", the Eurasian stone-curlew, Burhinus oedicnemus.

 In 1899 Henry Eliot Howard published his first articles in the magazine, about birds in North Worcestershire and in the North-West of Ireland.

 In 1900 the naturalist Arthur Henry Patterson published the first part of his study on the birds of Great Yarmouth and surroundings.

 Articles

 Among the numerous articles that appeared in The Zoologist over the years were: